rexbean/SSMOnlineShop/note/SSM.md

 - Add a specific service interface(AreaService)
 - Create a implementation of the service(AreaServiceImpl) and add @Service annotation on
 - Add @Transactional annotation above the method, the method will be a transaction.
-- **Transcation will only roll back when it meets the RuntimeException**
+- **Transaction will only roll back when it meets the RuntimeException**
 - Use @AutoWired annotation to inject the Dao object, Override the method

 ### Controller